-A hedger is a producer of the commodity (e.g. a farmer, an oil company, a mining company) who trades a futures contract to protect himself from future price changes in his product.
+A hedger is usually a producer of the commodity, eg. a farmer, an oil company, a mining company, who trades a futures contract to protect himself from future price changes in his product.

 For example, if a farmer thinks the price of wheat is going to fall by harvest time, he can sell a futures contract in wheat.
 (You can enter a trade by selling a futures contract first, and then exit the trade later by buying it.)
 That way, if the cash price of wheat does fall by harvest time, costing the farmer money, he will make back the cash-loss by profiting on the short-sale of the futures contract.
 He "sold" at a high price and exited the contract by "buying" at a lower price a few months later, therefore making a profit on the futures trade.

-Other hedgers of futures contracts include banks, insurance companies and pension fund companies who use futures to hedge against any fluctuations in the cash price of their products at future dates.
+These days, other hedgers of futures contracts include fund managers, banks, insurance companies and pension funds and even oil companies who use futures to hedge against any fluctuations in the cash price of their products at future dates.

 In other words, they invest in futures in the same way they might invest in stocks and shares - but by using online day trading commodities strategies.

-1. Futures are highly leveraged investments.
-To "own" commodities futures contracts an investor only has to put up a small fraction of the value of the contract (usually around 10%) as "margin".
-In other words, the investor can trade a much larger amount of the commodity than if he bought it outright, so if he has predicted the market movement correctly, his profits will be multiplied (ten-fold on a 10% deposit).
-This is an excellent return compared to buying a physical commodity like gold bars, coins or mining stocks.
+Futures are highly leveraged investments and commodity futures only require about 10% of the value of the contract as margin.
+It is therefore possible to gain high exposure for a lower cost.
+If the market movement is predicted correctly, profits will be multiplied ten-fold on a 10% deposit.
+This is an excellent return compared to buying a gold bars, coins or possibly an actual mining stock.

-The margin required to hold a futures contract is not a down payment but a form of security bond.
-If the market goes against the trader"s position, he may lose some, all, or possibly more than the margin he has put up.
+The margin required to hold a futures contract is a form of security bond.
+If the market goes against the trader"s position, he may lose some, all or possibly more than the margin he has put up.
 But if the market goes with the trader"s position, he makes a profit and he gets his margin back.